sbarberog/Blackjack/README.md

 Simple 1-player Blackjack game with a SQL database that stores user profiles, bets and match results.

-The GUI is made with Java Swing and incorporates images, background music and sound effects.
+The GUI was created with Java Swing and incorporates images, background music and sound effects.